The greybeards and the second sell-out of the #openweb

 Federation gives us alternatives to centralized control.

-From the printing press to Wikipedia, openness has always been a powerful force for liberation, creativity, and justice.
+From the printing press to Wikipedia, openness has always been a powerful force for liberation, creativity, and ideas of justice.
 Meanwhile, much of the worst abuse and corruption festers in the dark:

 Hidden surveillance (NSA/Five Eyes).